Kyrgyzstan: Political system

 On 3 February 2009, President Bakiyev announced the imminent closure of the Manas Air Base, the only US military base remaining in Central Asia.
 The closure was approved by Parliament on 19 February 2009 by a vote of 78–1 for the government-backed bill.
 However, after much behind-the-scenes negotiation between Kyrgyz, Russian and American diplomats, the decision was reversed in June 2009.
 The Americans were allowed to remain under a new contract, whereby rent would increase from $17.4 million to $60 million annually.
+The US military fully withdrew from Manas Air Base in 2014.

 Kyrgyzstan is among the fifty countries in the world with the highest perceived level of corruption: the 2016 Corruption Perception Index for Kyrgyzstan is 28 on a scale of 0 (most corrupt) to 100 (least corrupt).

-In 2010 another revolution erupted in the country (see: April uprising).
+In 2010, another revolution erupted in the country (see: April uprising).
 President Bakiyev, together with his relatives, including his son Maksim and brother Janish—were forced to flee to Kazakhstan and then sought asylum in Belarus.
 Roza Otunbayeva, who was appointed interim president, announced that she did not intend to run for the Presidential elections in 2011.
 The election was held in November and won by Prime Minister Almazbek Atambayev, leader of the Social Democratic Party, and Atambayev was sworn in as president on 1 December 2011.
 Omurbek Babanov was appointed prime minister on the same day and was confirmed on 23 December 2011.

-In 2015 Kyrgyzstan became a full-fledged member of the Eurasian Economic Union (EES) after it formally abolished customs controls along its border with Kazakhstan, other members are the former Soviet republics Russia, Kazakhstan, Belarus, and Armenia.
+In 2015, Kyrgyzstan became a full-fledged member of the Eurasian Economic Union (EES) after it formally abolished customs controls along its border with Kazakhstan, other members are the former Soviet republics Russia, Kazakhstan, Belarus, and Armenia.

 In October 2017, Sooronbay Jeenbekov, a former prime minister backed by incumbent Almazbek Atambayev, was elected as the new President of Kyrgyzstan.
 In foreign policy he saw the Kremlin as the country's "main strategic partner" and China as an "important strategic and trade partner", but he intended to seek more collaborative bilateral ties with European partners.
 On 7 August 2019, the Special Forces of Kyrgyzstan launched an operation against the residence of former President Almazbek Atambayev, supposedly based on charges of corruption made against him.
 In a meeting of the Security Council, President Jeenbekov accused Atambayev of violating the constitution.
 In October 2020, President Sooronbay Jeenbekov resigned after protests caused by irregularities in parliamentary elections on 4 October 2020.

 In January 2021, Sadyr Japarov was elected as the new president after winning the presidential election by a landslide.

 In April 2021, the majority of voters approved in the constitutional referendum a new constitution that will give new powers to the president, significantly strengthening the power of the presidency.